You might not believe it, but I’ve been to Jay Leno’s garage. It’s beautiful, classic cars as far as the eye can see.

 The general idea is to keep legacy equipment running when a supplier no longer exists.
-If you’re keeping your property in working order, then you are typically okay.
+If you’re keeping your property in working order, then you are typically OK.

-If you are planning on selling the parts, then that could get into some grey, or even black market, areas.
-This could be likened to rebranding or mimicking an existing product — known counterfeiting techniques.
+If you are planning on selling the parts, then that could get into some gray, or even black market, areas.
+Selling reverse-engineered parts could be likened to rebranding or mimicking an existing product — known counterfeiting techniques.

-However, if you are recreating a part to build an add-on for customers of the original product, then you are probably okay.
-This would be like recreating a cell phone’s shell to design and test a product that mounts phones to a car’s dashboard.
+However, if you are recreating a part to build an add-on for customers of the original product, then you are probably OK.
+This would be like recreating a cell phone’s shell to design and test a product that mounts a phone to a car’s dashboard.